docker-archive/mta_java_workshop/README.md

       front-tier:
 ```

-In this section, I've defined two networks, the back-tier network isolates backend components from components on the front-tier network.
-This seems unnecessary in this current configuration but I'll make use of the networks in later iterations.
+In this section, two networks are defined, the back-tier network isolates backend components from components on the front-tier network.
+This seems unnecessary in this current configuration but we'll make use of the networks in later iterations.

 The next step is to run the app in Swarm.
 As a reminder, the application has two components, the web front-end and the database.
 In order to connect to the database, the application needs a password.
 If you were just running this in development you could easily pass the password around as a text file or an environment variable.
 But in production you would never do that.
 So instead, we're going to create an encrypted secret.
 That way access can be strictly controlled.